 If you have been following my social media and caught last weeks recipe post you will know my husband and I, along with Carissa at the JCN Clinic are undergoing an experimental ‘vegan week’.
 The weeks intension is to show you how to eat a balanced vegan diet (inclusive of these Adzuki Bean & Mushroom Burgers) and to also highlight some of the pitfalls along the way.
 My husband has been documenting his journey day by day on my Facebook page, which you can watch here.

 So how are we going with the whole vegan thing?
 It’s not too bad.
 I mean its not amazing to be honest.
 I’m finding the limitations of ingredients frustrating as a cook who is used to having a wider playing field.
-Texturally too its challenging, as there is a lot of soft food.
+Texturally too its challenging, as there is a lot of ‘soft’ food.
 I miss tearing into things with my teeth (#sorrynotsorry) You can create texture with frying and crisping up ingredients but the texture of meat itself is obviously quite unique.

 Actually the main foods I am missing are eggs.
 I adore eggs and find them so versatile.
 I always feel horrible when I have to deliver the news to clients that they have an egg intolerance.
 Any other food can generally be substituted relatively easily, but not eggs.
 Unless you live close to Matcha Mylkbar in Melbourne getting a vegan poached egg for breakfast is simply not going to happen.
 Then there is mayonnaise.
 Oh mayonnaise how I miss thee.

 Would I maintain a vegan diet?
-No, I definitely wouldn’t.
+No, I personally definitely wouldn’t.
 I’ve been there before actually (close to 5 years in my early twenties) in a much less balanced way, so its fun to experience a vegan diet how it ‘should be’, however I have no desire to stay vegan.
 Now what’s good for the goose isn’t necessarily good for the gander, each to their own.
 It’s just my personal preference.

 I have enjoyed eating less meat overall, but I must admit this was something that I was already doing as I function really well on a variety of protein sources.
 I think what will come of this experiment more so is a willingness for my husband to come to the party and be more excepting of a few less meat meals throughout our week in exchange for plant based protein.
 A few months back he couldn’t get his head around a meal not being a real meal if it didn’t have meat in it.
 I think this will be the best outcome for us as we move forward.